 Our Analysis and Test Results

-Temperature is our most significant testing metric, which accounts for 40% of the final score for each metric.
-We based scores on how accurate each sous vide is based on how it compared to a lab-grade thermometer, how stable it was at maintaining a temperature over an hour, how long it took to heat a container of cold tap water to 147°F, and how quickly it recovered temperature after cold food was added to the bath.
+Temperature is our most significant testing metric; as such, it's responsible for 40% of our overall score.
+We based scores on how accurate each sous vide is and how it compared to a lab-grade thermometer, how stable it was at maintaining a temperature over an hour, how long it took to heat a container of cold tap water to 147°F, and how quickly it recovered temperature after cold food was added to the bath.

 Next, we scored the circulating abilities of each of these immersion circulators, which is responsible for 30% of the final score for the Joule.
 To compare this side-by-side, we used a custom testing apparatus to inject 15 mL of food dye into the furthest corner of the container from the Joule, then timed how long it took for the color to become uniform.
 The Joule has one of the most powerful circulators of the group.